 4. A Deadly Education by Naomi Novik

-Naomi Novik’s A Deadly Education focuses on a magic school for magically-gifted students.
+Naomi Novik’s A Deadly Education focuses on a magic school for magically gifted students.
 The school is known as Scholomance, and to say it’s a deadly school is an understatement.
 You have no teachers, friendships, or holidays.
 Even grades aren’t the main thing on the student’s minds.
 They are more focused on trying not to die until they graduate.

 The two main rules include not walking the halls alone and being aware of the monsters everywhere at the school.

 A new girl named El is prepared for the environment at the school.
 She is immensely powerful, and this power could easily take out the monsters that lurk in every corner of the school.
-However, she could also kill her fellow students in the process, which makes everything much more complicated.

 5. Babel, Or the Necessity of Violence: An Arcane History of the Oxford Translators’ Revolution by R.F.
 Kuang

 R.F.
 Kuang’s Babel takes us to 1828.
-Our main character is a Chinese brit who goes by the name of Robin Swift, and he’s had a difficult life.
+Our main character is a Chinese Brit who goes by the name of Robin Swift, and he’s had a difficult life.
 When he was young, cholera took his loved ones, which left him an orphan.

 After being brought to London by Professor Lovell, he trained in Latin, Chinese, and Ancient Greek.
 He did this with the purpose of enrolling at Oxford University in the Royal Institute of Translation, or Babel as it is often called.
-This is not only a huge center for translation but also magic.
+This is not only a massive center for translation but also magic.

 Robin is thrilled to be at such a place and to have a chance to learn.
 However, he soon finds himself torn between his Chinese heritage and being raised in Britain when Britain starts a war with China.